‘To make is to challenge…by practising things, practising life, practising creation.‘ Theaster Gates

 Image Credits: OUR FUR OUR FUR [Many): Ana Vicente Richards, Jonathan Martin, Mark Ingham, Sara Ortolani and The EPRG (2021).

-During the past three years, the EPRG has actively created a range of experimental projects which have pedagogy at the heart.
+During the past four years, the EPRG has actively created a range of experimental projects which have pedagogy at the heart.
 Through this work, the group has built a vibrant network and developed a place for existing UAL wide creative pedagogic practice and research to come together.
 In doing so we have filled a gap and identified the need for funded, ambitious and advanced investigation into pedagogical practice in art & design, to address and work towards solving the real problems we currently face concerning student engagement and experience.

 The Experimental Pedagogies Research Group (EPRG) was set up on the 14th of July 2020 in response to growing demands from various staff and doctoral students at UAL for a place where theoretical and practical ideas of experimentation in creative educational contexts could be explored.